 Is bullying a crime?

-No federal law directly addresses bullying.
+There are no federal laws that directly address bullying.
 However, in some cases, bullying overlaps with discriminatory harassment.
 This means schools have an obligation to end the harassment.
-Students have protection under federal discrimination laws:
+Federal discrimination laws provide students protection from the following:

-- Discrimination based on a person’s race, color or national origin is prohibited by Title VII of the Civil Rights Act of 1964.
+- A person’s race, color or national origin is prohibited by Title VII of the Civil Rights Act of 1964.

-- Discrimination based on a student’s sex or gender is prohibited by Title IX of the Education Amendment of 1972.
+- A student’s sex or gender is prohibited by Title IX of the Education Amendment of 1972.

-- Discrimination against disabled students is prohibited under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.
+- Against disabled students is prohibited under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.

 Again, if a school knowingly allows these violations to transpire, it may be legally responsible.

 Every state has anti-bullying laws that require schools to take action to address and prevent bullying.
 Legally, schools have a duty to help stop and prevent bullying.
 Also, it must do everything within reason to stop acts of bullying it is aware of or should have been aware of.
 Look at your state’s anti-bullying laws.
 There are often legal consequences to teachers, school administrators and school districts who do not respond by preventing or stopping the offending behavior in cases of bullying on school grounds.